NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Google.md

 -   **Yes, through the GUI**

--   **Yes, through the API**
+-   Yes, through the API

 -   No

-Advertisers are identified by their Page IDs and Page Names, which can be used to identify them on Meta's platforms.
-However, no direct link is provided.
+The interface discloses the page name and unique identifier, but there is no URL associated with the advertiser.

 **OC10: Does the platform provide data on the funders who paid for ads?**